heathercat123/HeatherscratchR2/README.md

 ```
 python manage.py syncdb
 ```
-6. Replace every instance of C:/XAMPP/HTDOCS/SCRATCHR2_PY27/ in /scratchr2/settings.py to the path to HeatherscratchR2
-7. Run the dev server.
+6. Run the dev server.
   - To do this, run this command:
 ```
 python manage.py runserver
 ```
-8. Open your web browser at [http://localhost:8000/scratchr2/](http://localhost:8000/scratchr2/)
+7. Open your web browser at [http://localhost:8000/scratchr2/](http://localhost:8000/scratchr2/)

 The base site should work.
 Now, we need to set up a webserver.
 The rest of this guide is for Apache.